FD-SustainableFinance/02-TAXONOMY-TOOLS/README.md

 4. inspect the attributes and mappings of taxonomies
 5. export the taxonomy file code in various formats

-To contact Solidatus, please visit the Partner page.
+To contact Solidatus, please visit the [Partners](https://github.com/FD-SustainableFinance/06-PARTNERS/blob/main/README.md) page.

 ### Projects
 For access to the library and tools: